learn-co-curriculum/cssi-prework-python-variable-types-readme/README.md

 Variables hold data of any type in memory.
 In Python, there are a few different variable types we'll be going over.
 Note that here "type" does not mean "data type".
 Unlike in languages such as C, C++, and Objective-C, data types in Python do not need to be explicitly declared when variables are assigned.

-We're going to focus here on three variable types.
-There are five total that are used in Python, but we will focus on the other two later when we learn about classes and object-orientation.
+We're going to focus here on two main variable types.

 ## Local Variables